RPGReki/crystaldown/pages/01-life-in-avan-forest/36-reading-and-an-unexpected-find.md

 I take a look at his Character Window.

-{% include character-window character="patrick-1-36" %}
+{% include character/window.md character="patrick-1-36" %}

 Sure Strike, a trait that has a chance to guarantee a hit.
 So…